 This field specifies a list of people from a normalized controlled vocabulary that correspond to individuals mentioned in the article.
-These tags are hand-assigned by The New York Times Indexing Service.
+These tags are hand-assigned by a team of library scientists working in the New York Times Indexing service.
+Examples Include: